 “I enjoy how art moves people to talk with each other and see new perspectives.”

 Lisa M. McLymont is a graduate of The Ohio State University, where she earned a Bachelor of Science degree in Industrial Design through the Department of Design and Visual Communications.
 She was a 2010 Fellowship Recipient of The Ohio State University Arts Initiative Fellowship for Emerging Artists.

-In addition to creating an on-going body of portrait paintings, McLymont works as a full time as a graphic designer for CAPA, and as Lead Artist & Project Manager of the Maroon Arts Group‘s Deliver Black Dreams Public Art Campaign.
+In addition to creating an on-going body of portrait paintings, McLymont works as a graphic design consultant, and as Lead Artist & Project Manager of the Maroon Arts Group‘s Deliver Black Dreams Public Art Campaign.

 She has served as an adjunct faculty member in graphic design at Columbus College of Art and Design and Ohio Dominican University, both in Columbus, Ohio, and has been a visiting artist at Denison University in Granville, Ohio.
 A former member of the Ohio Art League and the Columbus Society for Communicating Arts, McLymont is one of the inaugural coordinators of the Greater Columbus Arts Council’s Columbus Open Studio & Stage event, The Art and Artists Of Ohio, an emerging artist’s online community, and a founding member of Black, Out, & Proud.

 McLymont’s work has been in numerous group and solo exhibits in the Central Ohio area, and working toward more exhibit opportunities outside of Ohio.
 She is currently weathering the pandemic with her small family, consisting of Cat Sheridan and our pets; Mona, Roscoe, & Ruthie